tower120/hibit_tree/README.md

 That outperforms `HashMap<u32, T>`[^hashmap_conf] most of the time.

 Think of it as a map that can do set things.
-And MUCH more effectively[^intersection_efficiency] then traditional set operation + map get.
+And MUCH more effectively[^intersection_efficiency] then traditional set operations combined with map lookups.

 * Always stable O(1) random access.